ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-2-3.md

-Chapter 9: Creating a Framework for the Relentless Cycle
+Creating a Framework for the Relentless Cycle
 ========================================================

 In this chapter, we will explore a framework for the relentless cycle.
 This framework serves as a guide to help individuals navigate setbacks and keep moving forward with determination and resilience.